Document Type : Research Article

 Conclusion

 According to the findings, policy-makers should prioritize strengthening the variables that determine the resilience capacity and its dimensions in the implementation of drought management programs so that households can absorb drought shocks without damaging their basic components.
-Also, policy-makers should target specific categories of risks, dimensions of vulnerability and resilience in different time periods (before, during, and after shock) in order to choose comprehensive strategies to build and increase resilience.
+Policy-makers should also target specific categories of risks, dimensions of vulnerability and resilience in different time periods (before, during, and after shock) in order to choose comprehensive strategies to build and increase resilience.
 For instance, before a shock, better access to early detection of emerging climate risks could help farmers plan their cropping activities accordingly.
 Access to climate information allows for forward-looking adaptation that reduces the impact of shocks and increases resilience.

 Keywords

-- absorption capacity
+- Absorption capacity

-- adaptation capacity
+- Adaptation capacity

 - TANGO theoretical framework